-This tinted lithograph by George French Angas was not published until 1847, but was based on his travels in the North Island in 1844.
+This tinted lithograph by George French Angas, published in 1847, was based on his travels in the North Island in 1844.
 It shows several Māori on a path through the bush.
 Although they were originally a coastal Pacific people, the image suggests that they were at home in the New Zealand bush by the time Europeans arrived.
-They travelled through the forest and used it as a source of foods and medicines.
+They travelled through the forest and used it as a source of food and medicine.

 Using this item